SjS16/gmaps-template-app/README.md

 6. Copy and paste the `manifest.json` file from this repo into the box.
 7. Now scroll up and find your app in the sidebar.
 Press the + button in the corner.
 8. Voila - you are now using the local version your app running on your machine.

+- Please see documentation folder for logos, presentations and documentation